-dslide and rockfall risk reduction 0 Landslide Description Image Source risk reduction Hazard Landslide hazards are Global landslide mapping mapped at local to global scales.
-The NASA map shows that the most dangerous regions are in active climatic and tectonic areas, including plate margin mountain zones hazard map compiled by the US National Aeronautics and Space Administration (NASA) Monitoring Slopes likely to fail are monitored by a range of devices, including wireline extensometers, seismic geophones and rain gauges, and by measurement of underground water pressures landslide potential slipht moderate severe A wireline extensometer monitoring device, connected by wire to an unstable area and trans-mitting data remotely by radio Building codes and warning signs Building codes (when enforced) prevent buildings being constructed in highly hazardous areas, while warning signs warn both traffic and the general public FOR Bin Traffic warning sign Slope reduction and terracing Hazards are reduced by making slopes shallower and by excavating series of horizontal terraces at intervals; the terraces reduce the height of rock walls and catch debris Rock terracing on Route 23, Pound Gap, Cumberland Mountains, Virginia, USA Drainage Drains are sited at the tops and bottoms of slopes as well as within slopes, to remove water quickly, reducing the chance that increased water pressures will trigger a landslide A French drain ditch filled with gravel to catch sediment, with perforated pipes (with small holes at the top) to carry water away
+Table 6.12.
+Landslide and rockfall risk reduction methods Landslide Description Image Source risk reduction Olah al lan dalida Hazard mapping Landslide hazards are mapped at local to global scales.
+The NASA map shows that the most dangerous regions are in active climatic and tectonic areas, including plate margin mountain zones Global landslide hazard map compiled by the US National Aeronautics and Space Administration (NASA) Monitoring Slopes likely to fail are monitored by a range of devices, including wireline extensometers, seismic geophones and rain gauges, and by measurement of underground water pressures landslide potential sight moderate severe A wireline extensometer monitoring device, connected by wire to an unstable area and transmitting data remotely by radio Building codes and warning signs Building codes (when enforced) prevent buildings being constructed in highly hazardous areas, while warning signs warn both traffic and the general public For British and the second secon Traffic warning sign Slope reduction and terracing Hazards are reduced by making slopes shallower and by excavating series of horizontal terraces at intervals; the terraces reduce the height of rock walls and catch debris Rock terracing on Route 23, Pound Gap, Cumberland Mountains, Virginia, USA Drainage Drains are sited at the tops and bottoms of slopes as well as within slopes, to remove water quickly, reducing the chance that increased water pressures will trigger a landslide A French drain ditch filled with gravel to catch sediment, with perforated pipes (with small holes at the top) to carry water away

-Landslide Description Image Source risk reduction Planting Trees or other plants are planted so that their roots bind loose materials together and remove water, helping to stabilise slopes Larch trees planted to control erosion on a steep loose scree slope in the Broken River Ski Field, New Zealand Removal of loose surface materials and rock bolting Loose debris is removed and larger slabs and other loose materials are attached to the slope by long rock bolts Rock bolts at Black Rock on the coast of Sussex, England Coverage by wire netting and geotextiles These are fastened over the slope to prevent the falling of debris Wire mesh protection against falling rocks, Marine Drive, Llandudno, Wales Shotcrete coverage A layer of cement is sprayed over loose rock faces to bind them together and stabilise them A cliff stabilised by shotcrete, Auckland, New Zealand
+Landslide dslide and rockfall risk reduction Description Image Source risk reduction Planting Trees or other plants are planted so that their roots bind loose materials together and remove water, helping to stabilise slopes Larch trees planted to control erosion on a steep loose scree slope in the Broken River Ski Field, New Zealand Removal of loose surface materials and rock bolting Loose debris is removed and larger slabs and other loose materials are attached to the slope by long rock bolts Rock bolts at Black Rock on the coast of Sussex, England Coverage by wire netting and geotextiles These are fastened over the slope to prevent the falling of debris Wire mesh protection against falling rocks, Marine Drive, Llandudno, Wales Shotcrete coverage A layer of cement is sprayed over loose rock faces to bind them together and stabilise them A cliff stabilised by shotcrete, Auckland, New Zealand able 6.12.
+Landslide and rockfall risk reduction methods, continued